aktersnurra/text-recognizer/README.md

 * Efficientnet was apparently a terrible choice of an encoder
-  - A ConvNext module heavily copied from lucidrains [x-unet](https://github.com/lucidrains/x-unet)
+  - A ConvNext module heavily copied from lucidrains [x-unet](https://github.com/lucidrains/x-unet) was incredibly much better at encoding the images to a better representation.

 * Use VQVAE to create pre-train a good latent representation
   - Tests with various compressions did not show any performance increase compared to training directly e2e, more like decrease to be honest